INFO490/assignments/hw7/hw7.markdown

 ![ccdf](log_ccdf_log_income.png)

 These two plots tell us a lot about the income distribution.
-First, note that the CDF of log(income) is that of a normal distribution (see Figure 4.5 in *Think Stats* by Allen B. Downey).
+First, note that the CDF of log(income) is that of a normal distribution (compare it with Figure 4.5 in *Think Stats* by Allen B. Downey).
 Thus, it suggests that the income distribution is a log-normal distribution.
 Second, the log-log plot of CCDF looks like a log-normal distribution for the most part, but it becomes a straight line in the very high-income region (The jaggedness is due to the small sample size in this region).
 If you have read Section 4.2 of *Think Stats*, you know that the CCDF of a [Pareto distribution](http://en.wikipedia.org/wiki/Pareto_distribution) looks like a straight line on a log-log scale.
 So which one is it, log-normal or Pareto, or could it be both at the same time?

 According to Wikipedia on [log-normal distribution](http://en.wikipedia.org/wiki/Log-normal_distribution),

 > In economics, there is evidence that the income of 97%–99% of the population is distributed log-normally.
 (The distribution of higher-income individuals follows a Pareto distribution.)

 It seems like we have (or are about to) reproduce just such evidence.
-The major tasks in this problem are:
+Your tasks in this problem are:

 - Write *get_histogram()* function,
 - Write *get_pmf()* function,